Here's how you'll benefit by becoming a State of Nebraska, Department of Health and Human Services Employee.

 Employee Assistance Program

-All employees are eligible to use the Best Care Employee Assistance Program (EAP).
-This benefit, provided by the Methodist Hospital Health System, is designed to help employees and their families work through personal problems including, but not limited to, stress, depression, anxiety, workplace difficulties, substance abuse, marital problems, family or parenting conflicts, grief, violence and unhealthy lifestyles.
+All employees are eligible to use the Employee Assistance Program (EAP).
+This benefit, provided by Deer Oaks EAP Services, is designed to help employees and their families work through personal problems including, but not limited to, stress, depression, anxiety, workplace difficulties, substance abuse, marital problems, family or parenting conflicts, grief, violence and unhealthy lifestyles.
 The EAP can also provide additional assistance with childcare and eldercare resources with referrals, financial and legal issues, child and parenting support services, retiree assistance, college resources and unlimited health coaching.
 EAP assures complete confidentiality and is available to permanent employees and their families by simply calling 1-866-792-3616.
 For more information, please visit the EAP page and review the Guide for Accessing Deer Oaks EAP Services.
 Any questions regarding EAP may be directed to your Human Resources & Development contact.

 Top of Page